microbiome/OMA/23_multi-assay_analyses.md

 ##
 ```

-Model options could be defined as follows:
+Model options can be defined as follows:

 ```r